yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Developer edition.md

 17. Select "Verify connection" then select "OK".

-    > If the connection does not verify, then recheck and reenter the required data.
+    >**Note**: If the connection does not verify, then recheck and reenter the required data.

 18. Now create your first build.
 Select "Pipelines", then select "New pipeline"